 10. Reign of the Supermen (2019)

-Based on the “The Death of Supermanโ arc from the comic books, the story takes place six months after Supermanโs defeat at the hands of Doomsday.
-During this time, four new โSupermenโ have emerged to take his place.
-They consist of Lex Luthorโs clone, Superboy, Eradicator, Steel and Cyborg Superman, all of which sparked controversy amongst the general public.
+As a direct sequel to the hit 2018 animated movie Death of Superman, the story takes place six months after Superman’s defeat at the hands of Doomsday.
+During this time, four new ‘Supermen’ have emerged to take his place.
+They consist of Lex Luthor’s clone, Superboy, Eradicator, Steel and Cyborg Superman, all of which sparked controversy amongst the general public.
 After Lex announces the arrival of Superboy, the heroes all battle, each believing they are the true Superman.
-Meanwhile, the real Superman has barely survived his battle against Doomsday and is recuperating at the Fortress of Solitude.
-Ultimately, he returns and teams up with Steel and Eradicator to take out Cyborg Superman, who turns out to be the villain.
+Meanwhile, the real Superman is recuperating at the Fortress of Solitude.

 9. Superman/Shazam!: The Return of Black Adam (2010)

 The film begins with Black Adam’s crash landing on Earth, which people mistake for a meteor.
 Simultaneously, Billy Batson, an orphan boy whose parents abandoned him, is on his way to meet Clark Kent at a nearby diner.
 Upon arriving, Black Adam descends on him with the sole purpose of defeating him, so he does not gain his powers as the next champion from The Wizard.
+Superman intervenes, and the two battle as Billy escapes into the subway station, where he is granted his powers.

 8. Superman: Man of Tomorrow (2020)

-Directed by Chris Palmer and written by Tim Sheridan, the film serves as the first instalment of the soft reboot Tomorrowverse.
-The narrative revolves around Clark Kent discovering his origins and that he is actually the last Kryptonian alive.
-We get to see him up against the bounty hunter, Lobo, but the ultimate foe in this film is a human-turned-monster named Rudy.
-There are some interesting dynamics to the film, and it really fleshes out the human side of Clark Kent, truly giving audiences the sense that he was raised among humans.
+Directed by Chris Palmer and written by Tim Sheridan, Man of Tomorrow serves as the first instalment of the soft reboot Tomorrowverse.
+The plot revolves around Clark Kent discovering his origins and that he is actually the last Kryptonian alive.
+We get to see him up against the bounty hunter, Lobo, but the ultimate foe in this film is a human-turned-monster named Parasite (Rudolph “Rudy” Jones).

-Furthermore, the animation style is very good but different from the usual comic book film style.
-There are bolder lines and brighter colours that pop off your screen.
-More importantly, it brings us a fresh take on Superman’s origin story with the introduction of Martian in the narrative.
 But despite the many praises one can give this film, there is one flaw that is very hard to overlook.
 And that is the movie’s horrific sound design.
-This may be a subjective aspect, but unfortunately, all the awkward silences and bad sound effects break one’s immersion in the narrative.
-It is especially bothersome in the action sequences as it is pretty distracting.
-This film would be much higher on this list if not for that.
+This may be a subjective aspect, but unfortunately, all the awkward silences and bad sound effects break one’s immersion.

 7. All-Star Superman (2011)